MdZaeed/TwitterAuthenticationUsingRetrofit/README.md

 # TwitterAuthenticationUsingRetrofit
 A simple android application showing some popular tweets using the twitter rest api and oauth to authenticate in combination with retrofit and Gson.

+!!!!!!!!!!!!!!!!!!!!!!!!!
-(Useful for complete newcomer in the retrofit and api domain of android)
+Useful for complete newcomer in the retrofit and api domain of android !!!!!!!!!!!!!!!!!!!!!!!!!

 Application name= FusionTwitterZed